Found in 20 Collections and/or Records:

 The material in this collection consists of manuscript drafts, galleys, and research notes related to the work of author and teacher Marita Golden.
-The material dates from 1969-2022.
+The collection also includes archived versions of the Marita Golden website.
+The material dates from 1969-2023.

-Materials in this collection include yearbooks, brochures, research reports, and an audio cassette.
+Materials in this collection include yearbooks, brochures, research reports, an audio cassette, and the GW Naval Reserve Officer Training Corps website.
 They range in date from 1950-1991.

-Collection includes graduate student exams and manuscript preparation, correspondence, photos, programs, publications, audio cassettes.
+Collection includes graduate student exams and manuscript preparation, correspondence, photos, programs, publications, audio cassettes, and websites.